India in talks with Myanmar, Bangladesh to deport 40,000 Rohingya

 Officials in Myanmar could not be contacted immediately for comment.

-The Indian office of United Nations High Commissioner for Refugees said it was "trying to find the facts" about New Delhi's plans to deport them.
+The Indian office of UN High Commissioner for Refugees said it was "trying to find the facts" about New Delhi's plans to deport them.

 Rohingya are generally reviled in India, where its 1.3 billion people are fighting for resources and job opportunities.
 Nationalist, anti-Islamic sentiments have also fuelled hatred towards them.